Announcing Explorer: A Better Way to Understand Your Cloud Database

 We believe that it is possible to strike a balance between worry-free and control.
 Our belief is that developers who opt for managed services must have, at minimum, full data portability and complete access to the underlying source.
 We also believe that great managed database services go further and offer fine-grained control over storage parameters, easy integration with a broad ecosystem of development and management tools, and rich dashboards that provide insight into operations.

-To continue serving developers and keep evolving with their needs, we’ve launched cloud services that offer managed TimescaleDB, including Timescale Cloud.
+To continue serving developers and keep evolving with their needs, we’ve launched cloud services that offer managed TimescaleDB, and simply called it Timescale.

-Timescale Cloud is our cloud-native database service, and it embraces this ethos operationally.
-It’s worry-free – Postgres under the hood, and we do all the operations and management work for you – but provides control when and where you want.
+Timescale is our cloud-native database service, and it embraces this ethos operationally.
+It’s worry-free—Postgres under the hood, and we do all the operations and management work for you—but provides control when and where you want.

 Remember, because TimescaleDB is also a database you can install and run yourself for free (with all our source code right there on GitHub), the ultimate control we offer developers is a lack of vendor lock-in compared to closed, managed-only services.
 Developers can always take their data (or easy backup) and start running TimescaleDB themselves, anywhere from the edge to the cloud.
 That’s control.

-Today, we’re excited to announce the new Timescale Cloud Explorer, providing a richer administrative dashboard for understanding the state of your database instance.
+Today, we’re excited to announce the new Timescale Explorer, which provides a richer administrative dashboard for understanding the state of your database instance.
 The Explorer gives you insight into the performance of your database, giving you both greater confidence and control over your data.

-Keep reading for more about how Timescale Cloud Explorer works and how to get started.
+Keep reading for more about how Timescale Explorer works and how to get started.

-If you’re new to Timescale, create a free account to get started with a fully-managed Timescale Cloud instance (100% free for 30 days, no credit card required).
+If you’re new to Timescale, create a free account to get started with a fully managed Timescale instance (100% free for 30 days, no credit card required).
 After creating a new database service, just navigate to your service page to start playing with the Explorer yourself.